 - Their trend of growth ie more bacterial or more fungal

 At Soil Foodweb NZ, the team are able to assess soil, compost, vermicast and various other biological products for fungi, bacteria, protozoa, and mycorrhiza.
 Armed with this information you are then able to confidently decide on the right management tools and weigh up how effective they are over ensuing years.
-Working with many input suppliers and consultants we are able to adapt the farmers existing nutrient program to facilitate a smooth transition from ‘mineral-only’ replacement to biological production/regenerative farming.
+Working with many input suppliers and consultants we are able to adapt the farmers existing nutrient programs to facilitate a smooth transition from ‘mineral-only’ replacement to biological production/regenerative farming.

-Since its inception, Soil Foodweb Institute NZ (SFI NZ) has been working with 10s of thousands of agriculture and horticultural growers throughout both islands of New Zealand to help them improve the health and productivity of their soils.
+Since its launch, Soil Foodweb NZ has been working with tens of thousands of agriculture and horticultural growers throughout both islands of New Zealand to help them improve the health and productivity of their soils.

 About the Founder

 Cherryle Prew, Owner and Manager of Soil Foodweb NZ, has been working in the industry since 1991 when she bought and began operating a Certified Organic Kiwifruit Orchard in Te Puke.
 Prior to opening the New Zealand Lab she had worked as consultant for an organic packhouse and spent 3 years as an Organic Systems Auditor for SGG and Bio-Gro NZ.